-China Will Continue to Increase Openness - Vanguard News
+China will continue to increase openness - Vanguard News

 Economic globalization is an irreversible trend of today’s world, China’s door of opening up will not be closed and will only open even wider.
 Opening up is the strategic decision based on China’s own need, it is also China’s concrete action to move global economic globalization forward in a way that benefits people across the world.

 To pursue further opening, President Xi announced in his speech following major measures that China will soon adopt: China will significantly broaden market access, more moves towards opening in financial services and manufacturing sector will be made; China will create a more attractive investment environment; China will strengthen protection of intellectual property rights, State Intellectual Property Office will be re-instituted; China will also take the initiative to expand imports, import tariff of automobiles and other products will be reduced.
-These measures aim at delivering benefits to all enterprises and people in China and around the world.
+These measures, aimed at delivering benefits to all enterprises and people in China and around the world,

 With united and determined efforts over the past four decades, the Chinese people have blazed a path of socialism with Chinese characteristics ,added a glorious chapter to the development epic to the country and the nation.
 The focused endeavor of Chinese people in reform and opening up has brought enormous changes to China.